island-rush/CapstoneSpring2018/resources/README.md

 To Do in list format:

 -Display board
--Create sidepanel (optional design)
--display troops on board based on  database (done) -Add troops to board
+-Create sidepanel (optional design) (working on it) -display troops on board based on  database (done) -Add troops to board (functionality done)
--Delete troops from board
+-Delete troops from board (functionality done)
 -Move troops from cell to cell along board based on unit's move allowance.

 (spencer's todo)